 Personal tax planner

 This is a tool I have part of my essential, not sure what else the Professional would have (or if I have a mixed version because I am an older member?).
-It’s a nice tool, especially near the end of the financial year to take out the maximum without entering the higher tax.
-But you just need to know the maximum of dividend you can take, this could be done without the tool.
+It’s a nice tool, especially near the end of the financial year, to take out the maximum without entering the higher tax.
+But you just need to know the maximum dividend you can take, this could be done without the tool.